-Loiseleuria heath (2,000 m NN), dense stand often free of snow in wind-exposed position: Loiseleuria 5, Vaccinium uliginosum 1, V. vitis-idaea 1, others only +, lichens (Cetraria islandica 1, Alectoria ochroleuca 1, others only +).
+Loiseleuria heath (2,000 m asl), dense stand often free of snow in wind-exposed position: Loiseleuria 5, Vaccinium uliginosum 1, V. vitis-idaea 1, others only +, lichens (Cetraria islandica 1, Alectoria ochroleuca 1, others only +).

-Open, trellis-grown and lichen-rich Loiseleuria stand (2,175 m NN) in extremely wind-exposed location: Loiseleuria 3, plus meagre Vaccinium uliginosum 2, V. vitis-idaea 1, Calluna 1, others +, mosses +, lichens (Cetraria islandica 2, C. cuculata 1, Alectoria ochroleuca 1, Cladonia rangiferina 1, C. pyxidata 1, Thamnolia vermicularis and others +).
+Open, trellis-like and lichen-rich Loiseleuria stand (2,175 m asl) in extremely wind-exposed location: Loiseleuria 3, stunted Vaccinium uliginosum 2, V. vitis-idaea 1, Calluna 1, others +, mosses +, lichens (Cetraria islandica 2, C. cuculata 1, Alectoria ochroleuca 1, Cladonia rangiferina 1, C. pyxidata 1, Thamnolia vermicularis and others +).

-The climate is cold with an annual temperature slightly above 0 °C, frosts can occur in any month (abs. minimum around -20 °C, but daily maxima reach 20 °C in the summer months).
+The climate is cold with an annual temperature slightly above 0 °C, frosts can occur in any month (abs. minimum around -20 °C, but daily maxima reach +20 °C in the summer months).
 Snow lasts for about six months in sample plot A, about four to six months in sample plot B, whereas in sample plot C it is only sporadic and temporary.
 The microclimate in stands A and B is slightly warmer, while in C there are very sharp temperature differences.
 The CO2 assimilation period is about 100 days for deciduous species and about 140 days for evergreens. ◘ Figure I-49 shows the structure of the stands and the photosynthetically active radiation (PhAR) in them, as well as the cumulative leaf area index (LAI).
 For further data on production ecology, see ◘ Table I-1.
 Wind is strongly slowed down in dwarf shrub heath stands, even during storms, so that humidity remains high in the same.
 Precipitation in the area, is about 900 mm per year, with each summer month receiving an average of over 100 mm.

 ◘ Fig. I-49 Middle: Phytomass stratification of Vaccinium and Loiseleuria heath (assimilating parts on the left, non-assimilating and dead parts on the right).
 Left half: Cumulative leaf area index (LAI, red curve) and attenuation of light (PhAR) in the stand under clear (blue curve) and overcast (grey curve) skies (modified after Cernusca 1976; from Larcher 1977).